St. Mary's Church stained glass windows

 The main east window above the altar "Christ in Majesty".

-This window was designed and made by Heaton, Butler & Bayne, the leading stained glass manufacturer of the day, with Bayne the leading designer.
+This window was designed and made by Heaton, Butler & Bayne, the leading stained glass manufacturer of the day, with Robert Bayne the designer.
 The window was donated by subscription from the congregation in 1864.
 It depicts "Christ in Majesty" surrounded by saints and the heavenly host.

 We see Jesus being crowned on his return to heaven, having accomplished his mission on earth.
 Jesus takes the central place, surrounded by angels above and the elders, wearing crowns, as described in the book of Revelation.
 The apostles are gathered to witness the ascension of Jesus.
 Amongst them you will see Mary, his mother, with the beloved apostle, John.
 As Jesus had died on the cross, he commended Mary and John to care for each other when he was gone.
 Note the rainbow between heaven and earth, which has always been a symbol of God's blessing.
 Also, the cloth of Jesus' robe, which is the same as the one his mother is wearing at the cross in the Lady chapel window.